NamtaoProductions/namtao-com/src/site/notes/1 Projects/The Phosphene Catalogue/TPC1.7.md

 ---

- ---

-Main text to be read by narrator

-> Asides to be muttered or spoken off-mic (loudly, or if quiet is needed, close to the mic)

----

-# Description Notes
+# Footnotes

-"I fell asleep like you fall in love" line with apologies to John Green.
+[^1] "I fell asleep like you fall in love" line with apologies to John Green.